torvalds/linux/Documentation/tools/rtla/index.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ================================
-The realtime Linux analysis tool
+The realtime GNU/Linux analysis tool
 ================================

 RTLA provides a set of tools for the analysis of the kernel's realtime